flatcar-archive/flatcar-docs/os/booting-on-vmware.md

 }
 ```

-Instead of providing the userdata inline, you can also specify a remote HTTP location in `guestinfo.coreos.config.url`.
+Instead of providing the userdata inline, you can also specify a remote HTTP location in `guestinfo.ignition.config.url`.
 Both Ignition and coreos-cloudinit support it but Ignition relies on DHCP in the initramfs which means that it can't fetch remote resources if you have to use static IPs.

 ## Logging in